Mobile advertising made up the majority of Facebook’s ad sales in the fourth quarter of 2013, propelling overall revenue growth of 63% in the period.

 "It was a great end to the year for Facebook.
 We're looking forward to our next decade and to helping connect the rest of the world,” said company CEO Mark Zuckerberg in the earnings release.

+quarter.
 Mobile advertising, for the first time, accounted for more than half the company’s ad revenue in a quarter: at 53%.
-That’s nearly double the 23% it made up in the year-earlier period.
+That’s nearly double the 23% it made up in the year-earlier

 The company last week said it had also begun testing a long-rumored ad network that would show ads in mobile apps outside Facebook.
 The company, per usual, did not provide any revenue or earnings guidance for the current quarter of full year in its quarterly report.